How much protein should you eat?

-The precise amount that can be absorbed and used depends on age, muscle mass, meal composition, and other factors.
-However, in one study of both young and older adults, a very high-protein (90 grams) meal didn’t lead to greater muscle protein synthesis than a moderate-protein (30 grams) meal.
+The precise amount of protein that can be absorbed and used depends on age, muscle mass, meal composition, and other factors.
+However, in one study of both young and older adults, a very high-protein (90 grams) meal didn’t result in greater muscle protein synthesis than a moderate-protein (30 grams) meal:

 Gluconeogenesis is a demand-driven process in which your liver converts amino acids and other compounds into glucose in order to prevent blood glucose from dropping too low.
 Although gluconeogenesis is a normal process that occurs on a regular basis, it may increase when protein intake is very high: